gejiaheng/Parotia/README.md

 # Parotia

 ## Intro
+This is an Android app made for [Unsplash](https://unsplash.com).
+It incorporates some best practices and modern architecture to Android development.

+Please don't try to publish this app on your behalf, as replicating core user experience of Unsplash including making an unofficial Unsplash for Android app violates the [guideline](https://help.unsplash.com/en/articles/2511257-guideline-replicating-unsplash).

 ## Android Development
 This app is intended to be a playground for modern Android development.
 It